Mignolet hopeful Kompany will be fit for World Cup

-Simon Mignolet is confident the resources available to Vincent Kompany will help his Belgium team-mate overcome a groin injury in time for the World Cup.

-Manchester City defender Kompany limped out of the 0-0 friendly draw with Portugal on Saturday and his participation in Russia was immediately thrown into doubt.
+Manchester City defender Kompany limped out of the 0-0 friendly draw with Portugal and his participation in Russia was immediately thrown into doubt.

-Head coach Roberto Martinez has promised to give the 32-year-old until the last possible moment to prove his fitness and included him in the 23-man squad named on Monday.
+Red Devils coach Roberto Martinez has promised to give the 32 year-old until the last possible moment to prove his fitness and included him in the 23-man squad.

 Los Angeles FC's Laurent Ciman will remain on stand-by until the captain's fate is confirmed, but Mignolet has faith a late change will not be required.